19bufordcarl/CarlRPG/Myth & Shadow/Items/Weapons.md

 ## Quivers

 Ranged weapons come with an empty quiver.
 A quiver itself does not take up a slot, it is just storage space.
 Only the ammo takes up slots.
 Each quiver can hold 1 slot of ammo.
-By default, you can recover all spent ammo in a fight during a [Recover](../../Game%20Procedures/Delving.md#Recover).
+By default, you can recover all spent ammo in a fight by [Recovering](../../Game%20Procedures/Delving.md#Recover).